TFG-UCM-VQA/VQA-TFG/README.md

 - images: images samples of the final case base.

 ### image_recuperation
 A study of different similarity metrics between images divided in three types.
-Each similarity type follows the same structure: a .py file with utils relted to that type and a .ipynb notebook with a quick study and samples of some results using the different similarity metrics:
+Each similarity type follows the same structure: a .py file with utils related to that type and a .ipynb notebook with a quick study and samples of some results using the different similarity metrics:
   - Pixel level similarities:
     - image_sim_pix.ipynb
     - image_pix_utils.py